directvt/vtm/doc/kvm-input-mode.md

 ## Keyboard Modifiers

-The state `CtrlState` of keyboard modifiers is the sum of all currently pressed modifiers and enabled modes.
+The state `CtrlState` of keyboard modifiers is the binary OR of all currently pressed modifiers and enabled modes.

 Modifier                                | kvm CtrlState   | win32 CtrlState
 ----------------------------------------|-----------------|-----------------